Dealing with AngerChanneled By DAVID GREGG

 Being non-reactive is the only way we know of to distance yourself from the triggers that pull you out of your center.
 Instead of engaging in the passion play, you become an impartial observer.
 You choose to sit on the fence rather than participate in a chain of reactions that might otherwise escalate out of control.
 It is your choice, after all, if you choose to react negatively to something.
 Nobody makes you angry without your consent.
 You are the sole author of your anger and you write every word of it -- page after page, chapter after chapter.

-Understanding that your anger is a choice, not something that needs to be controlled, is an important step in neutralizing its affects on your life.
+Understanding that your anger is a choice, not something that needs to be controlled, is an important step in neutralizing its effects on your life.

 2) Recognize Your Anger In Others